-As mentioned above, being overweight puts extra stain on your joints.
-Losing this weight will not only help your joints work under less pressure, but will also make exercise easier and more enjoyable.
+As mentioned above, being overweight puts an extra strain on your joints.
+Losing this weight will not only help your joints work under less pressure but will also make exercise easier and more enjoyable.

 Regular exercise will help to strengthen the muscles around the joint, taking some of the strain away from it and increasing your range of movement.
 Exercise has also been proven to help maintain bone strength, make sleeping easier, and improve your balance and quality of life (Centers for Disease Control and Prevention, 2015).

 What type of exercise is safe to do if I already have arthritis?